The best deals from Amazon's Cyber Monday sale

 Cyber Monday kitchen deals at Amazon

-Plenty of kitchen deals are on offer during Amazon's Cyber Monday sale, including terrific deals on Nespresso espresso makers.
-Take this Vertuo Next espresso machine, which comes with an Aeroccino frothing gadget: It's currently 21% off.
-Here are some other kitchen deals on offer:
+Plenty of kitchen deals are on offer during Amazon's Cyber Monday sale, including terrific deals on Nespresso espresso makers and other kitchen essentials:

 - Save up to 44% on InstantPot